 But after she got inspired by paper cutting, all those writings came back suddenly, and since that day, every day she has [made] so many texts and terms [created using] the scissors.
 Before any paper cuttings like this, she just used glue to glue them on.
 But we found this very dirty, so we introduced her to another kind of glue.
 And she tried to explore how to do that, and how to do the combination with the background.
 She covered the whole paper with glue, just like another layer of work.

-But now she has another development: she tries to just glue this.
+Now she has another development: she tries to just glue this.
 So this becomes another kind of pattern in her work.
 And without any background.
 So I also think she is doing her own study on artwork.
 Just like the work of Cheuk-kwok, Ka-yan is just like any other practicing artist.
 She is doing her own study and experiment on creation and on what she really likes.

 These very old TV programmes, TV star, some Hong Kong local brand, the street names… Actually we don’t know what these things mean to her personally.
 What we can conclude is that all are Hong Kong… very Hong Kong.
 So when we exhibit her work, we introduce her and especially her Hong Kong context.
 And once we invited her to do a live collage in front of a Hong Kong landscape on a window.
 In a hotel, because we joined the Asian hotel arts fair.
 You know the rooms have big windows seeing the Hong Kong landscape, so [with the] collage on the window, her very Hong Kong text [will be set against] the Hong Kong landscape.
 And her details are also in the graduation book.